2. MPSD HPC system#

 Note

-To facilitate the joint analysis of data, the /home and /scratch directories are set up such that all users can read all directories of all other users.
+To facilitate the joint analysis of data, the /home and /scratch directories are set up such that all users can read all subdirectories of all other users.
 If you want to keep your data in subfolder DIR private, you should run a command like chmod -R og-rx DIR.

 The permissions on /home/$USER and /scratch/$USER are such that other users can enter your directory but not run ls (i.e. see what files and directories you have).
 To share data with someone else you need to tell them the full path to the relevant data.
 (This does by default not apply to any subfolders you create, so once others know a subfolder they can find and read all other content inside that subfolder.)

-2.4.
+2.5.
 Software#

 The software on the MPSD HPC system is provided via environment modules.
 This facilitates providing different versions of the same software.
 The software is organised in a hierarchical structure.